-NoR 2 is reasonably necessary for achieving the project objective because it will:
+NoR 3 is reasonably necessary for achieving the project objective because it will:

-- Provide for transport improvements that help respond to the existing deficiencies of the transport network such as lack of high-quality public transport and safe active mode facilities and directly provides for the outcomes sought by the project objective.
+Provide for transport improvements that respond to the existing deficiencies of the transport network such as lack of high-quality public transport and safe active mode facilities and directly provides for the outcomes sought by the project objective.
 Failure to address these deficiencies will result in continued car dependence, congestion, poor public transport accessibility, lack of travel choice, elevated safety risks and increased transport emissions.
 Without intervention, these deficiencies will be exacerbated by planned growth and increased travel demand.
-The existing road network in the Project area cannot achieve the Project objective (Section 3.1 and Section 10.2 of the AEE); - Provide for necessary urbanisation of a key connection that will support safe, efficient, reliable, and integrated operation of the transport network for all users.
-This contributes towards greater travel choice for accessing opportunities and mode share shift (Section 3.1, Section 10.2 and Section 10.8 of the AEE); - Provide for improved and safe walking and cycling facilities in the network which are aligned with Auckland Transport's Vision Zero Strategy which aims for no deaths or serious injuries on the transport system by 2050 (Section 10.2 of the AEE); - Enable work that reduces the conflicts between vehicles, walking and cycling (Section 10.2 of the AEE); - Enable work that manages the risk of the transport network being disrupted by flood hazards (Section 10.2 and Section 10.7 of the AEE); and - Improve environmental and cultural outcomes (i.e., increased vegetation and green infrastructure) (Section 10.7 and Section 10.8 of the AEE).
+The existing road network in the Project area cannot achieve the Project objective (Section 3.1 and Section 10.2 of the AEE);

+- Provide for necessary upgrades to the existing transport network such as bus priority measures that will enable operation of safe, efficient, reliable and integrated FTN services along Great South Road and Alfriston Road.
+This contributes towards greater travel choice for accessing opportunities and mode share shift (Section 3.1, Section 10.2 and Section 10.8 of the AEE); - Provide for improved and safe walking and cycling facilities in the network which are aligned with Auckland Transport's Vision Zero Strategy which aims for no deaths or serious injuries on the transport system by 2050 (Section 10.2 of the AEE); - Enable work that reduces the conflicts between buses, private vehicles, walking and cycling (Section 10.2 of the AEE); - Enable work that manages the risk of the transport network being disrupted by flood hazards (Section 10.2 and Section 10.7 of the AEE); and - Improve environmental and cultural outcomes (i.e., increased vegetation and green infrastructure) (Section 10.7 and Section 10.8 of the AEE).